nkmathew/yii2-app-basic/README.md

 ],
 ```
 + Put the project in version control: `git init`
-+ Commit all the files: `git commit -am "First commit"`
++ Commit all the files: `git commit -am "Initial commit"`
 + You can now do your customizations and addition of new functionality after which
   you can run a server with `yii serve` while still in the root folder or with
   `php -S localhost:8080` if in the `web` folder